-- 1. a full description of the asset; - 2. a Conforming Appraisal and any other information establishing fair market value as may be sought by the Board; - 3. a description of the purpose of the transfer, and a reasonable statement of the kind and amount of the benefit to the public resulting from the transfer, including but not limited to the kind, number, location, wages, or salaries of jobs created or preserved as required by the transfer, the benefits, if any, to the communities in which the asset is situated as are required by the transfer; - 4. a statement of the value to be received compared to the fair market value; - 5. the names of any private parties participating in the transfer, and if different than the statement required by subparagraph "4" of this paragraph, a statement of the value to the private party; and - 6. the names of other private parties who have made an offer for such asset, the value offered, and the purpose for which the asset was sought to be used.
+- 1. a full description of the asset; - 2. a Conforming Appraisal of fair market value and any other information establishing fair market value as may be sought by the Board; - 3. a description of the purpose of the transfer, and a reasonable statement of the kind and amount of the benefit to the public resulting from the transfer, including but not limited to the kind, number, location, wages, or salaries of jobs created or preserved as required by the transfer, the benefits, if any, to the communities in which the asset is situated as are required by the transfer;

+- 4. a statement of the value to be received compared to the fair market value; - 5. the names of any private parties participating in the transfer, and if different than the statement required by subparagraph "4" of this paragraph, a statement of the value to the private party; and - 6. the names of other private parties who have made an offer for such asset, the value offered, and the purpose for which the asset was sought to be used.

-Before approving the disposal of any property for less than fair market value, the Board shall consider the information described in the above paragraph, and the justification(s) provided in a written certification made by the Contracting Officer or NYCIDA's President and make a written determination that there is no reasonable alternative to the proposed below-market transfer that would achieve the same purpose of such transfer.
+Before approving the disposal of any property for less than fair market value, the Board shall consider the information described in the above paragraph, and make a written determination that there is no reasonable alternative to the proposed below-market transfer that would achieve the same purpose of such transfer.
 The Contracting Officer shall provide such supplemental information as the Board may require.

 If an RFP involves a disposition that meets one of the criteria described above for negotiated dispositions, the Contracting Officer or his/her designee may direct that the disposition of the real property be considered a negotiated disposition.
-In such circumstance, a public disclosure of the proposals would not be necessary unless otherwise required but an explanatory statement and 90 days' notice (or such other period as the statute may be amended to require) would be required as detailed below.
+In such circumstance, a public disclosure of the proposals would not be necessary unless otherwise required but an explanatory statement and 90 days notice (or such other period as the statute may be amended to require) would be required as detailed below.

 Upon meeting Title 5-A's requirements for a negotiated disposition, the decision to proceed with a negotiated disposition in a situation where an RFP will not be used is based on an analysis of the facts and nature of the project.
-In such instance, a negotiated disposition may be undertaken without limitation under the following circumstances (which shall be explained to the Board in writing) where appropriate:
+In such instance, a negotiated disposition may be undertaken without limitation under the following circumstances where appropriate:

-- risk of business relocation or expansion outside the City - to permit expansion of business in the City - due to number of jobs to be created or retained - development of sites which lack private sector interest (as demonstrated by a failed RFP or other competitive means within the past two years) - proximity of real property to a business' existing location, or - other important public purpose
+- risk of business relocation or expansion outside the City, based upon a written assessment of such risks - to permit expansion of business in the City - due to number of jobs to be created or retained - development of sites which lack private sector interest (as demonstrated by a failed RFP or other competitive means within the past two years) - proximity of real property to a business' existing location, or - other important public purpose